 RESULTS

 A total of 221 questionnaires were completed resulting in an average response rate of 41%.
-Specifically, 35% of fourth-year, 32% of fifth-year and 48% of sixth-year undergraduate students, and 64% of graduate students participated.
+Specifically, 35% of the fourth-year, 32% of the fifth-year, 48% of the sixth-year undergraduate students, and 64% of graduate students participated.